Fleet Air Arm Museum: Hall 3

-Instead of a traditional museum hall, the whole hall has been converted into a mock-up of the fleet carrier HMS Ark Royal as it would have appeared in the 1970s.
-The entrance to this hall is by a simulated Wessex helicopter ride from Hall 2.
-The hall itself is a simulation of a section of the flight deck of HMS Ark Royal and aircraft are displayed as if they are on the deck.
-Two large screens show the takeoff and landing of aircraft such as Blackburn Buccaneers and McDonnell Douglas F-4 Phantom IIs.
-There is also a series of rooms simulating the carrier's island.
+Improved for 2023: Instead of a traditional museum hall, the whole hall has been converted into a mock-up of the fleet carrier HMS Ark Royal as it would have appeared in the 1970s with the inclusion of historical aircraft such as the Supermarine Seafire.
+The entrance to this hall is through a converted vibrating Wessex helicopter from Hall 2.
+A large screen shows historical carrier based information.
+There is also a series of rooms simulating the carrier's island with projections and a simulated lift ride to the top of the mock carrier.